I LOVE road trips but sometimes planning a road trip can get a bit stressful and daunting.

-Where Do You Go to the Bathroom When Campervanning the USA?
+Where Do You Go to the Bathroom When You Campervan?

 Well, let’s just address the awkward toilet situation already, shall we?
 I know you’re wondering!

 The good news: You can actually pee anywhere.
 Nature’s toilet is great!
-Obviously, this is only out in the bush and ideally not at a time where an officer may be whizzing (haha, get it?) past you.
+Obviously, this is only out in the bush.
 At the end of the day, the saying is… “When nature calls,” right?

 Also, let’s address the toilet paper situation.
 If you NEED it, dispose of it in a bag and throw it away later OR just drip dry, ladies!
 There’s NO option C where you just throw the paper in nature.
 This is 100% a big no-no.